CONTACT

 0

-Note 1: The Scope 1 target includes offsets using environmental value such as J-credits.
+Note 1: The target includes offsets using environmental value such as J-credits.

 Note 2: The Scope 2 target is calculated using post-adjustment emission factors.